adonisjs/v5-docs/content/api/database/connection.md

 connection.connect()
 ```

+---

 ### disconnect
-The `disconnect` method disconnects the underlying driver connection and destroys the knex instances.
+The `disconnect` method disconnects the underlying driver connection and destroys the knex instance(s).

 ```ts
 await connection.disconnect()
 ```

+---

 ### getReport
-Returns the health check report for connection.
+Returns the health check report for given connection.

 ```ts
 const report = await connection.getReport()
 ```

+---

 ### pool/readPool
-Reference to the underlying connection [tarnjs pool object](https://github.com/vincit/tarn.js/).
-Available only after the `connect` method is called.
+Reference to the underlying [tarnjs pool object](https://github.com/vincit/tarn.js/).
+The property is available only after the `connect` method is called.

 ```ts
 connection.pool.numFree()
 connection.readPool.numFree()
 ```

+---

 ### client/readClient
 Reference to the underlying knex instance.
-Available only after the `connect` method is called.
+The property is available only after the `connect` method is called.

 ```ts
 connection.client
 connection.readClient
 ```

+---

 ### hasReadWriteReplicas
 A boolean to know if the connection is using read-write replicas or not.